11 Qualitative Data Examples

 Advantages

 1. Deep Insights: Offers a nuanced and detailed understanding of customer opinion and experience.
+Qualitative data collection methods are structured yet flexible, allowing researchers to adapt their approach based on the insights gathered.

 2. Versatility: Enables you to follow new lines of thought and explore unexpected trends.